 Different chemicals affect your body in different ways, depending on the amount of the chemical in the product, how harmful it is, the length of time you are exposed, and other factors.
 Not every person has the same reaction to a chemical.
 Some people experience health effects when they work with a product, others never do.
-Health problems that may be caused by chemicals in shampoos and conditioners include:
+Health problems that may be caused by chemicals in relaxers, straighteners or blow outs include: